 In the event the medicines for the prescriptions issued by Government doctors are not available at the outpatient dispensary or the hospital you visited, you should only purchase the medicine at the Government retail pharmacy at another restructured or community hospital, if you wish to enjoy the benefit of medical reimbursement.
-Please send a photocopy of the prescription and the original receipt to the Pensions Branch for reimbursement.
+Please send a photocopy of the prescription and the original receipt to the Pensions Office for reimbursement.

 Please note: if you buy medicine at private pharmacies in the hospital premises or elsewhere, you will not be able to seek reimbursement from us.
+Non-claimable items such as retail items, medical consumables and equipment/aids etc. (see Appendix A), even when prescribed by doctors, will not be subsidised.